-CRS Score Calculator Canada Visa
+CRS Score Calculator - Calculate Your Points

 You need to make sure that your CRS score is above the minimum points score of your round of invitations